nirgeier/AI-K8S-MCP/Labs/001-mcp-basics/README.md

         - **Message**: `The sum of 5 and 3 is 8`

 !!! warning "Authentication Required"
-    The MCP Inspector requires authentication by default.
-Always use the URL with the token (shown in the terminal when you start the inspector), or manually enter the token in the Configuration settings.
-If you lose the token, restart the MCP Inspector to generate a new one.
+    * The MCP Inspector requires authentication by default.
+    * Always use the URL with the token (shown in the terminal when you start the inspector), or manually enter the token in the Configuration settings.
+    * If you forget the token, restart the MCP Inspector to generate a new one.

 !!! tip "Disabling Authentication (Development Only)"
-    You can disable authentication by setting the `DANGEROUSLY_OMIT_AUTH=true` environment variable:
+    Y* ou can disable authentication by setting the `DANGEROUSLY_OMIT_AUTH=true` environment variable:
     ```bash
     DANGEROUSLY_OMIT_AUTH=true npx @modelcontextprotocol/inspector node /app/build/index.js
     ```
     **⚠️ WARNING**: This is dangerous and should ONLY be used in isolated development environments, never in production or when exposed to the internet.

 !!! warning "Keep MCP Inspector Running"
-    Make sure the MCP Inspector command (`npx @modelcontextprotocol/inspector node /app/build/index.js`) is still running in your terminal.
-If the connection fails or you see errors, restart the command in the container.
+    * Make sure the MCP Inspector command (`npx @modelcontextprotocol/inspector node /app/build/index.js`) is still running in your terminal.
+    * If the connection fails or you see errors, restart the command in the container.

 !!! tip "Interactive Testing"
-    The MCP Inspector provides a user-friendly web interface to test your MCP server without writing code.
-This is perfect for debugging and understanding how MCP tools work before integrating them with AI assistants.
+    * The MCP Inspector provides a user-friendly web interface to test your MCP server without writing code.
+    * This is perfect for debugging and understanding how MCP tools work before integrating them with AI assistants.

+!!! explore "Understanding MCP Inspector Output"
-    **Note**: The Inspector displays tool results in a readable format.
-Internally, MCP uses JSON-RPC 2.0 protocol with structured responses, but the UI shows you the human-readable content.
-For JSON view, see the "History" section below the UI
+    * The Inspector displays tool results in a readable format.
+    * Internally, MCP uses JSON-RPC 2.0 protocol with structured responses, but the UI shows you the human-readable content.
+    * For JSON view, see the "History" section below the UI

+---

 ### Testing Tools via Command Line